-Janine*, a thirty-nine year old working mom, wants to get rid of her leftover pregnancy fat.
+Janine*, a 39-year-old working mom, wants to get rid of her leftover pregnancy fat.
 But she cannot get herself to diet.
-“I start everyday with a food plan.
+“I start every day with a food plan.
 But I end everyday overeating.
 I know I would feel so much better if I could just lose 10 pounds.
 What’s the problem here?”

 Why do we put things off, when it would be so much better and, ultimately, easier, to just go ahead and get them out of the way?

 Research suggests that we put things off for a very simple reason: the delay makes us feel better in the short term.
 Even when we logically understand that we will feel much better after we’ve accomplished whatever goal we’re aiming for — whether it’s to finish a work project, lose weight, or write out a toast for a friend’s wedding (or even our own wedding vows) — we give in to procrastination in order to feel good in the here and now.